Are you looking for a unique, but incredibly thoughtful gift to give an expectant or new mom? These dump dinners are it!

 - Freezer Cooking Slow Cooker Meals by Melissa Fallis Test Kitchen

 It’s perfect to hang on your fridge and reference, to make sure to use your food within safe time frames.
 You can visit Wondermom Wannabe to print this handy guide for free!
 I want to share one more great reference, and that is tips for an organized refrigerator, from my organizing guru friend, Susan at Organized 31.
-She has helped me organize some rooms in my home, that were in desperate need, and has phenomenal advice to offer.
+She has helped me organize some rooms in my home, and has valuable advice to offer.
 If you need a little TLC and organization in your fridge, this would be a great read!